smitelli/cosmodoc/src/content/topics/bugs-and-oversights/index.md

 ## {{< lookup/actor 106 >}} reads west tile attribute instead of north when considering a flip.

 ## {{< lookup/actor type=95 strip=true plural=true >}} at west edge of map disregard the player.

+## Rain spawns one tile lower in the game window than it should.

 ## Off-screen {{< lookup/actor type=47 plural=true >}} can make sound.